 In 2023, Hawkesbury City Council and Heritage NSW jointly funded the Hawkesbury Local Heritage Assistance Fund 2023-2024 which provided funding to assist minor maintenance/conservation works to heritage listed properties to a maximum of \$2,000.00 (including GST) per property.
-This grant is currently closed.

-During the process of undertaking site inspections of the slab barns and outbuildings throughout the Hawkesbury LGA, some owners of these buildings raised the issue of the paucity of the amount available under the Council grant, noting that \$2,000.00 was not enough to undertake some of the substantial repairs that are required, such as termite treatment, timber repair or replacement, and reroofing, let along engaging skilled tradesmen and/or heritage advisors.
+During the process of undertaking site inspections of the slab barns and outbuildings throughout the Hawkesbury LGA, some owners of these buildings raised the issue of the paucity of the amount available under the Council grant, noting that \$2,000.00 was not enough to undertake some of the substantial repairs that are required, such as termite treatment, timber repair or replacement, and reroofing, let alone engaging skilled tradesmen and/or heritage advisors.